-Additionally, you must install the devices.tmiscsw.rte file set on the NIM master for the AIX Version 7.1 Thin Server to create a dump device.
+Additionally, you must install the devices.tmiscsw.rte fileset on the NIM master for the AIX Version 7.1 Thin Server to create a dump device.
+The devices.tmiscsw.rte fileset is available in the AIX Expansion Pack.

 pmtoolkit file set